Trick5t3r/WebSite-Django-Nginx-Mysql/README.md

 Run the command ```service gunicorn_hx2Site start```

 And normally you have finished installing your django server, it is operational.
+You can join it on the port 8000 in localhost or on your local network if you opened he right access.

 ## Nginx <a name="Nginx"></a>

 ## Useful additions  <a name="Additions"></a>

 Explains tamplatags, templates base, dictioary, the document access system  ...
-Put useful command like runserver 0000 ...

 __useful command__
 * ```python python3 manage.py runserver``` with ```python 0.0.0.0``` to listen on all interface, ```python --insecure``` (but dangerous)